-10. No Results Is a Result
+11. No Results Is a Result

 If a server processed a request correctly and no exceptional situation occurred - there must be no error.
-Regretfully, an antipattern is widespread - of throwing errors when zero results are found.
+Regretfully, the antipattern is widespread - of throwing errors when no results are found.

 Bad

 '''

 POST /v1/coffee-machines/search

 {

 "query": "lungo",

 "location": <customer's location>

 }

 → 404 Not Found

 {

 "localized_message":

 "No one makes lungo nearby"

 }

 '''